Battle of Binh Gia: Battle

-The morning of December 30, the 4th South Vietnamese Marine Battalion moved out to Bien Hoa Air Base, waiting to be airlifted into the battlefield.
+On the morning of 30 December the South Vietnamese 4th Marine Battalion was flown by helicopters into Binh Gia.
 The 1/4th Marine Battalion was the first unit to arrive on the outskirts of Bình Giã, but the 1st Company commander decided to secure the landing zone, to wait for the rest of the battalion to arrive instead of moving on to their objective.
-After the rest of the 4th Marine Battalion had arrived, they marched towards the Catholic church to relieve the besieged Rangers.
+After the rest of the battalion had arrived, they marched towards the Catholic church to relieve the besieged Rangers.
 About one and a half hours later, the 4th Marine Battalion linked up with the 30th, 33rd and 38th Ranger Battalions, as the VC began withdrawing to the northeast.
-That afternoon the 4th Marine Battalion recaptured the village, but the VC was nowhere to be seen, as all their units had withdrawn from the village during the previous night, linking with other VC elements in the forest to attack the government relief forces.
-On the evening of December 30, the VC returned to Bình Giã and attacked from the south-eastern perimeter of the village.
+That afternoon the 4th Marine Battalion swept the village, but the VC was nowhere to be seen, as all their units had withdrawn from the village during the previous night, linking with other VC elements in the forest to attack the government relief forces.
+On the evening of 30 December, the VC returned to Bình Giã and attacked from the south-eastern perimeter of the village.
 The local villagers, who discovered the approaching VC, immediately sounded the alarm to alert the ARVN soldiers defending the village.
-The South Vietnamese were able to repel the VC, with support from U.S. Army helicopter gunships flown out from Vung Tau airbase.
+The South Vietnamese were able to repel the VC, with support from U.S. Army helicopter gunships flown out from Vung Tau Air Base.
+While pursuing the VC, a helicopter gunship from the U.S. 68th Assault Helicopter Company was shot down and crashed in the Quảng Giao rubber plantation, about 4 km from Bình Giã, killing four of its crewmen.

-While pursuing the VC, a helicopter gunship from the U.S. 68th Assault Helicopter Company was shot down and crashed in the Quảng Giao rubber plantation, about four kilometres away from Bình Giã, killing four of its crewmen.
-On December 31, the U.S. Marines Advisory Group sent a team of four personnel, led by Captain Donald Cook, to Bình Giã to observe conditions on the battlefield.
-At the same time, the 4th Marine Battalion was ordered to locate the crashed helicopter and recover the bodies of the dead American crewmen.
+On 31 December the 4th Marine Battalion was ordered to locate the crashed helicopter and recover the bodies of the dead American crewmen.
 Acting against the advice of his American advisor, Major Nguyễn Văn Nho, commander of the 4th Marine Battalion, sent his 2/4th Marine Battalion company out to the Quảng Giao rubber plantation.
 Unknown to the 4th Marine Battalion, the VC 271st Regiment had assembled in the plantation.
-About one hour after they had departed from the village of Bình Giã, the commander of the 2/4th Marine Battalion reported via radio that his troops had found the helicopter wreckage, and the bodies of four American crewmen.
+About one hour after they had departed from Bình Giã, the commander of the 2/4th Marine Battalion reported via radio that his troops had found the helicopter wreckage, and the bodies of four American crewmen.
 Shortly afterwards, the VC opened fire and the 2/4th Marine Battalion was forced to pull back.
 In an attempt to save the 2nd Company, the entire 4th Marine Battalion was sent out to confront the VC.
 As the lead element of the 4th Marine Battalion closed in on the Quảng Giao plantation, they were hit by accurate VC artillery fire, which was soon followed by repeated human wave attacks.
 Having absorbed heavy casualties from the VC's ambush, the 2/4th Marine Battalion had to fight their way out of the plantation with their bayonets fixed.
 During the entire ordeal, the company did not receive artillery support because the plantation was beyond the range of 105mm artillery guns based in Phước Tuy and Bà Rịa.
-They however escaped with the crucial support of the U.S. aircraft and helicopters whose rocket attacks forced the enemy to pull back and halted their attempt at pursuit.
+They however escaped with the crucial support of the U.S. aircraft and helicopters whose rocket attacks forced the VC to pull back and halted their attempt at pursuit.